aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 **Program and Data Representation configuration**

-- Installed the other packages: `sudo apt-get install clang emacs24 nasm astyle tofrodos source-highlight gdb doxygen doxygen-doc graphviz ddd git g++ python-gpgme gobjc gnustep gnustep-make gnustep-common libgnustep-base-dev`
+- Installed the other packages: `sudo apt-get install clang emacs24 vim nasm astyle tofrodos source-highlight gdb lldb doxygen doxygen-doc graphviz ddd git g++ python-gpgme gobjc gnustep gnustep-make gnustep-common libgnustep-base-dev`
     - Note that there are two other `apt-get install` lines to be run, below: when installing LAMP and when following the [Ruby on Rails installation instructions](https://gorails.com/setup/ubuntu/14.04), both of which are described below
     - The python-gpgme package is a supporting package for Dropbox, in case students want to install that
 	- The last 5 packages are for Objective C, based on the instructions [here](http://www.fatvat.co.uk/2010/04/getting-started-with-objective-c-on.html) (it may be that only a subset of those packages are actually necessary)
-	- If this were a native machine, then the "lldb-3.5" package should also be installed; however, lldb does not work in Ubuntu 14.04 when running through VirtualBox (but gdb does) ([reference](http://lists.cs.uiuc.edu/pipermail/lldb-dev/2014-April/003879.html))
 - Ran the following two commands to change the default C/C++ compiler to clang:
 ```
 sudo update-alternatives --set cc /usr/bin/clang
 sudo update-alternatives --set c++ /usr/bin/clang++
 ```
-- Downloaded Google Chrome from [here](https://www.google.com/intl/en/chrome/browser/), and installed it via `sudo dpkg -i google-chrome-stable_current_i386.deb`
+- Downloaded Google Chrome from [here](https://www.google.com/chrome/browser/desktop/index.html), and installed it via `sudo dpkg -i google-chrome-stable_current_i386.deb`
     - That installation did not work perfectly (which was expected), and to fix an installation such as this you run `sudo apt-get -f install`
     - Then the .deb file was removed
-- Added konsole, emacs, and google chrome icons to the launch bar
+- Added konsole, emacs, firefox, and google chrome icons to favorites (from the K (start) menu, right-click and select 'add to favorites'), and the task bar (from the favorites menu, right-click and select 'add to panel')
 - Browser customization
     - Set both Firefox and Chrome's home page to Collab
-    - Added the pdr/uva/index.html page as the second tab loaded up by both Firefox and Chrome
+    - Added the http://aaronbloomfield.github.io/pdr/uva/index.html page as the second tab loaded up by both Firefox and Chrome
     - Chrome is set as the default browser
 - I loaded up emacs from the command line, and then told it to disable showing the startup messages (this could also be accomplished by following the guidelines [here](http://xenon.stanford.edu/~manku/dotemacs.html)).
 - Added a few aliases were added (the last 4 lines of .bashrc) to help prevent people from accidentally removing files (adding -i for rm, mv, and cp; and aliasing xemacs to emacs).
 This was done both in /home/student/.bashrc and /etc/skel/.bashrc.